SourceBox-LLC/FineFoundry/docs/user-guide/training-tab.md

 - **Output**
   - Scrollable list of prompt/response pairs.
   - Placeholder text when there are no responses yet.

+> 💡 **Where to see it:** The Quick Local Inference panel is visible near the bottom of the Training tab UI (see the Training tab screenshot in the main README and at the top of this guide).

+For deeper prompting and a dedicated chat experience after you have a good adapter, see the [Inference Tab](inference-tab.md), which lets you select any adapter directory and includes a Full Chat View dialog.

 When you click **Run Inference**: